ozanMSFT/pytorch-wiki/Writing-tests-in-PyTorch-1.8.md

 python test_torch.py <TestClass>.<TestName>
 ```

 Other commonly useful options are `-k`, which specifies a string to filter the tests, and `-v`, which runs the test suite in "verbose" mode.
+Unfortunately `-k` works only with `pytest`.
 For example,

 ```
-python test_torch.py -k cpu
+pytest test_torch.py -k cpu
 ```

 Will run all the tests in test_torch.py with "cpu" in their name.